 What If My Insurer Refuses to Pay?

-While your insurer should be dedicated to helping you recover the benefits you need – after all, you do pay a premium every month – this is not always the case.
+While your insurer should be dedicated to helping you recover the benefits you need – after all, you pay a monthly premium, this is not always the case.
 Insurers are businesses and, as such, will do what they can to pay you as little as possible.
 To do so, they might claim:

 - You did not receive medical care within 14 days.